TelemetryDeck/docs/basics/activation.md

   - pirate-metrics
   - activation
 basics: true
-description: Learn how to interpret and act on TelemetryDeck's activation metrics to optimize your app's first-time user experience.
+description: Learn how to understand TelemetryDeck’s activation metrics.
+Use them to improve your app’s first-time user experience.
-lead: Activation is the second stage of the Pirate Metrics framework, focusing on when users experience your app's core value for the first time.
-TelemetryDeck automatically tracks these patterns to help you optimize the crucial first sessions that turn new users into engaged users.
+lead: Activation is the second stage of the Pirate Metrics framework.
+It shows the moment users feel your app’s core value for the first time.
+TelemetryDeck tracks these patterns automatically.
+This helps you improve the first sessions that turn new users into engaged users.
 searchEngineTitle: 14 Questions to Ask to Improve User Activation | TelemetryDeck
 searchEngineDescription: Learn how to interpret user activation data for your mobile app with TelemetryDeck's automatic activation analytics.
 order: 21